samronning/apt-collector/README.md

 # Welcome to Apartment Collector!

+The intent is for this to be used in combination with https://github.com/samronning/aptfinder to create a unified apartment search interface.

 This is a utility that scrapes various apartment websites (apartments.com/zillow.com/etc..) to get all of the listings and combine them into one place.
 The current version works for apartments.com with plans for future sites.